cthoyt/cthoyt.github.io/_posts/2021-02-23-cpath-visit.md

 Despite several publications using the NeuroMMSig BEL content, none were ever accompanied by a release of the underlying BEL content.
 In 2018, I began to lead work on the [Human Brain Pharmacome Project](https://pharmacome.github.io) which included additional curation to enrich NeuroMMSig.
 I made sure that all of this found its way directly into the open source.
-Once the NeuroMMSig content is publicly available, I will follow up this post with a very short script showing how to do the following to reproduce the graph presented above:
+If/when the NeuroMMSig BEL content is made publicly available, I will follow up this post with a very short script showing how to do the following to reproduce the graph presented above:

 1) Load a BEL graph
 2) Create a shortest paths query using the `pybel.struct.get_subgraph_by_all_shortest_paths()` function
 3) Visualize the resulting subgraph in a Jupyter notebook.

-Until then, good luck with the next wave of endless beta amyloid antibodies!
+Until then, good luck with the next wave of (endless) beta amyloid antibodies!

 ## References